raphael-group/hetdetect/README.md

 ## :computer:	Using HetDetect
 To run HetDetect, call `python run_hetdetect.py -i [input file path] -o [output file path]` along with any other arguments as necessary.

+Run `python run_detect.py -h` to see all the options.